ali-sdk/ali-oss/README.md

     - body {String} set the body for callback
     - [contentType] {String} set the type for body
     - [customValue] {Object} set the custom value for callback,eg. {var1: value1,var2:value2}
+- [strictObjectNameValidation] {boolean} the flag of verifying object name strictly, default is true

 Success will return signature url.